fperez2511/abp_web_api_starter_app/README.md

 ##### aspnet-core run #####

-Although this will bomb out because it cannot connect to SQLServer, try to run up as follows:
+Although this will bomb out because it cannot connect to SQLServer, try to run it up as follows:

 ```
 $abp_web_api_starter_app/3.4.1/aspnet-core/src/NicoDeWet.WebApi.Web.Host$ dotnet run